mlflow/mlflow/examples/docker/README.rst

 Running `mlflow run examples/docker` builds a new docker image based on `mlflow-docker-example` but also containing our project code, then executes the default (main) project entry point within the container via `docker run`.
+This built image will be tagged as `mlflow-docker-example-<git-version>` where git-version is the git commit ID.

 Environment variables such as MLFLOW_TRACKING_URI are propagated inside the container during project execution.
 When running against a local tracking URI,